E-commerce trends, statistics, and predictions for 2023

 So what exactly is it that consumers desire?

 A few things matter the most to consumers that companies should focus on: is the packaging plastic-free, are the products recyclable and reusable, are the materials renewable, what is the carbon footprint?

 Second-hand shopping is also on the rise, for the same sustainability reasons.
 Companies could take advantage of this, by including second-hand sections in their stores, if possible.

 Customers want to spend money on brands that care about the environment, so this is something that companies should take into consideration.

 As already mentioned, personalized advertising matters a lot for the customers.
 One problem companies face in this regard is that privacy changes have made it more difficult to collect user information.
 Browsers have blocked the use of third-party cookies, governments have issued laws regarding user data, and customers are reluctant to share their information.
 In fact, 57% of customers are worried about how brands will use their data.

 Companies will have to change how they gather customer data.

 SMS marketing is making a comeback, and companies will focus more on this strategy to gather user data directly from the customers.
-They can use SMS to promote products, offer discounts, and communicate with their customers.
+They can use SMS with the help of Mailerlite and Mailerlite Alternatives to promote products, offer discounts, and communicate with their customers.
 There is more to it than just sending mindless messages, though.
 Companies should have a clear marketing strategy, prevent spamming the customer, and make sure that the customer can always unsubscribe from receiving these messages.